Hands on: Samsung Galaxy S20 review

 The big news from an AV perspective is the headphone jack.
 Or rather, the absence of one.
 It’s a feature that the S10 managed to cling on to, but it’s finally had to go.
 So, you’ll need a pair of USB-C or wireless earbuds to go with them, although Samsung obviously hopes you’ll partner the S20 with its new Galaxy Buds Plus.

-A new Music Share audio feature allows owners to set their Galaxy S20 as a music hub and source for other components (such as Bluetooth speakers and car stereos) while also opening itself up to additional users.
-Then different people can take turns controlling playback.
+A new Music Share audio feature allows owners to set their Galaxy S20 as a music hub and source for other components (such as Bluetooth speakers and car stereos).
+It also opens itself up to additional users, so different people can take turns controlling playback.

 AKG tuned the S10’s headphones and the same arrangement follows for the S20 for both the packaged two-way headphones and the phone's own internal speakers.

-On the battery front, the Galaxy S20 comes with a 4000mAh pack, which is a decent increase on the 3400mAh offered by the S10.
+The Galaxy S20 comes with a 4000mAh battery pack, which is a decent increase on the 3400mAh offered by the S10.
 Samsung claims quicker wireless charging speeds and you’ll be pleased to know the phone comes with its own 25W fast charger.

 Early verdict

 So what do we think of the entry-level S20?
-Yes, the price has gone up compared to its predecessor but on paper at least, you’ve getting improved connectivity, a supercharged camera, bigger battery and improved tech all-round.
-The S10 has dropped in price to make way for the new model, so that’s always an option.
+Yes, the price has gone up compared to its predecessor, but on paper, you’re getting improved connectivity, a supercharged camera, a bigger battery and improved tech all-round.
+The S10 has dropped in price to make way for the new model, so that’s always an option too.

-But, there is still a sizeable leap in tech and if you’re looking to upgrade from a two or three-year-old handset it’s undoubtedly going to be on your shopping list.
+But, there is still a sizeable leap in tech and if you’re looking to upgrade from a two or three-year-old handset, this one is undoubtedly going to be on your shopping list.

 MORE: